 A place that was once home to an estimated 200 people, Wharram Percy last saw life dwelling on its soil way back in the 16th century – when it’s believed that some of the village’s residents were sent away as part of forced evictions to make room for more sheep farming, while the remainder of the population simply gradually abandoned the area – according to English Heritage.

-The village faced a whole lot of sticky situations that led to its steep population decline before that, however, facing a deathly bought of the plague and being raided by the Scots who set fire to a number of farmsteads.
+The village faced a whole lot of sticky situations that led to its steep population decline before that, however, it faced a deathly bought of the plague and was raided by the Scots who set fire to a number of farmsteads.

 cc-by-sa/2.0 – © Richard Croft – geograph.org.uk/p/5523964